Application Fee Waiver

 Students who have limited financial resources may use the NACAC Request for Admission Application Fee Waiver form when applying for college.
 The purpose of this form is to ensure equitable postsecondary access and thus is intended for first-time undergraduate applicants who meet one or more of the economic need criteria identified on the form.

-Below are the steps for completing and submitting the NACAC Request for Admission Application Fee Waiver form (please note that the form must be printed out and completed with pen):
+Below are the steps for completing and submitting the NACAC Request for Admission Application Fee Waiver form:

 Step 1.
 The student writes the name of the college or university on the top line.